hagege/child_themes/plugins/haurand-category-list/haurand-category-list/readme.txt

 == Changelog ==

+= 0.3: November 9, 2024 =
+* Jump to Anchor filtered_posts after choosing a category

 = 0.2: November 5, 2024 =
 * Prevent Category “Keine Anzeige” from being shown in the list